lukewarmCoder/Photos32/README.md

     cd Photos32
     ```

-### Step 2: Identify the path to your JavaFX SDK
+### Step 2: Set the path to your JavaFX SDK

-1. You need to point to the lib/ folder inside the JavaFX SDK you downloaded.
+1. Identify the path to the lib/ folder inside the JavaFX SDK.
     - Example: /Downloads/javafx-sdk-21.0.6/lib/

 2. Set the temporary variable PATH_TO_FX to your JavaFX SDK path: